OxaPayBlog: Аналитика о криптоплатежных шлюзах

 Amounts Can Be Incorrect or Incomplete

-Unlike card payments, crypto payments are often user-initiated.
+Unlike card payments, crypto payments are user-initiated.

-• Send less than required
+• Customers may send less than required

-• Send more than required
+• Customers may send more than required

-• Send after an expiration window
+• Payments may arrive after expiration

-These cases are normal, not edge cases.
+These situations are normal, not edge cases.

 Crypto Payments Are Transparent by Default